 However, if it is not related to your health and your partner is constantly criticizing you, puts you down and puts pressure on you to change.
 Such as, making comments about how you dress, the fact that you need to lose weight (even though you were the same weight when you met them), criticizing the things that you say or constantly making you feel inferior.

 These comments are red flags that your partner does not value and love you for who you are and will make you feel that unless you change, they will not love you completely.
-This is unhealthy behavior.
+This is unhealthy behavior and is harmful to your well being.

 5. Your Partner’s Actions Are Toxic To Your Life In Some Way

-The fifth indicator that it may be time to leave a relationship is when your partner is toxic or abusive towards you.
+The fifth indicator that it may be time to leave a relationship is when one partner is toxic or abusive.

 It is important to understand that there is no situation where an abusive relationship is acceptable.
 If you find yourself stuck this type of situation, then ask a friend, family member or professional to help you get out of the relationship as quickly as you can.